bcaddy/Simple-Grader/README.md

+# WARNING
+This project is archived.
+It might still work, it might not.
+If you're interested in it let me know

 # Simple-Grader
 This is a python program to help instructors with large classes input grades for assignments quickly and easily.
 It's designed to work with the University of Pittsburgh's Courseweb/Blackboard